antoinegag/antoineg.dev/public/posts/welcome.md

-# Hello and welcome to antoineg.dev
+# Welcome to antoineg.dev

+This is where I will post my projects as well as random tech related posts